Children-in-Families/oscar-web/README.md

 Since importing the Gazetteer data takes sometime and the spreadsheet files are fairly large this as been left as an option if you need it.

-Firstly, download the [Cambodia Gazetteer Spreadsheets](https://drive.google.com/drive/folders/1ff0GbLahKc0roUB71yjFNDwLY328AeKE), extract the zip file into your local project directory `vendor/data/villages/xlsx`.
+Firstly, download the [Cambodia Gazetteer Spreadsheets](https://drive.google.com/drive/folders/1ff0GbLahKc0roUB71yjFNDwLY328AeKE), extract the zip file into the following local project directory `vendor/data/villages/xlsx`.

 Now, inside the app container, run the following rake task where 'dev' is the name of the tenant / schema you want to import the Gazetteer Data into.